Reference

 Returns

-• returns zero if the multicast group was successfully set
+• returns zero if config was successfully updated

 • returns a negative value if the arguments are invalid

-• returns a negative value if an error occurred
+• returns a negative value if slot is already bound or connected

 Ownership